BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/VUE.md

 title: VUE & Front-End Frameworks Walkthrough
 ---

 Vue is a flexible framework used to create user interfaces for websites.
-Unlike other frameworks that are all-or-nothing, Vue lets you start small and add more features as needed.
-It focuses on making the visual part of your website (the 'view') really good, but it can also handle complex, interactive websites when combined with other modern tools and libraries.
+Unlike all-or-nothing frameworks, Vue lets you start small and add more features as needed.
+It focuses on making the visual part of your website (the `view`) good, but it can also handle complex, interactive websites when combined with other modern tools and libraries.